Protected ReadonlybitProtected ReadonlyfirstProtected ReadonlyisProtected ReadonlylastReturns the IP version as a number.

 An array of IP or CIDR strings or IP instances to compare against.

-if all addresses are equal to this IP instance, false
+true if all addresses are equal to this IP instance, false otherwise, or

 Checks whether the IP address associated with this intance is equal to any address in a given array.